rgoubet/ivql/README.md

 Retrieves the list of (queryable) fields and relationships from the supplied object type and adds them to the auto-completion dictionary.
 The file `completer.txt` contains a predefined list of standard items.

 ## `quit|exit`

 Quits the program

 ## `cls`

 Clears the console window

 # 3. Configuration file

 You can define the default settings for `outdir` and `delimiter` by specifying them in a file called `ivql.ini`.
-The file must be located in the user profile configuration folder.
+The file must be located in the user profile configuration folder (e.g. `c:\Users\user\AppData\Local\ivql\ivql` on Windows).
 If the file does not exist, it will be initialized.
 The file must take the following form:

 ```ini
 [DEFAULT]